stencila/stencila/examples/nodes/paragraph/paragraph.md

 This is paragraph one.
 It has two sentences.

-Paragraph two, only has one sentence.
+Paragraph two, has one person author.

+Paragraph three, has three authors or different types.